domsson/fadeshow.js/README.md

 | `prev()`   | Show the previous slide |
 | `kill()`   | Undo the changes performed by `init()` |

-When you call `kill()` on an instance, it will remember the options you have set, as well as the container element it was originally attached to.
+When you call `kill()` on an instance, it will remember the container element it was originally attached to.
 This way, you can call `init()` again to re-initialize a fadeshow at any point in time.
 If you ever need to dynamically add or remove a slide from a fadeshow, you could call `kill()` and `init()` to make sure the new or removed slides are recognized correctly.
+Note, however, that when calling `init()`, you should pass in the same options as on the first call, otherwise all options will be reset to their defaults.